ngarneau/opencode/README.md

 # Big data

 This is just a small introduction to big data and 3 useful tools really cool to work with; [Cassandra][http://cassandra.apache.org/], [Hadoop][http://hadoop.apache.org/] and [Pig][http://pig.apache.org/].
-Of course you'll need to install these three softwares on you machine so here's how you can do it.
+Of course you'll need to install these three softwares on your machine so here's how you can do it.

-# Install Hadoop
+## Install Hadoop
 First download [Hadoop][http://www.apache.org/dyn/closer.cgi/hadoop/common/] and follow these [instructions][http://hadoop.apache.org/common/docs/stable/single_node_setup.html] for the installation process it is pretty straigthforward.

-# Install Cassandra & Pig
+## Install Cassandra & Pig

 Install Cassandra & Pig altogether is a little touchy.
-I suggest you download the source, so you will have the Cassandra-pig interpreter installed:
+I suggest you download the source of Cassandra, so you will have the Cassandra-pig interpreter installed:
 [http://www.apache.org/dyn/closer.cgi?path=/cassandra/1.0.8/apache-cassandra-1.0.8-src.tar.gz]

 Then you got to build Cassandra, by going into the folder you just downloaded and run